Written by: Tzlil Biran, Eventact

 You may consider interviewing by writing or by shooting a video.
 You may use a professional company that provides interviewing and video shooting services.
 If you are limited with your budget, ask them to shoot themselves with their mobile; it may be more authentic and accessible.

 Either way, make it short – so that the speakers won't reveal too much in advance – save some to the event itself!
 But, again, the goal here is just to give the audience a bite of what they will receive at the event itself.

 Another great way to post about your event is to invite the speakers to say a few words about themselves.
 What's their specialty, their education, where are they from, etc.?
 If you want it to be more amusing, you can ask them to share an interesting anecdote, a funny story related to the profession, or a funny situation they were in during their work.

-Counting back the days left for the event creates anticipation and increases the excitement of waiting for the event to start.
-You can share a post mentioning the days left until the event begins designed like a timer; ask a speaker to present it with an image holding a sign with the time left, and update it every week or so with a new post.
+Counting back the days left before the event creates anticipation and increases the excitement of waiting for the event to start.
+You can share a post mentioning the days left until the event begins designed like a timer; ask a speaker to present it with an image holding a sign with the time left and update it every week or so with a new post.

 If you want to be more creative and it suits your audience and event topic, you can consider combining a cat holding your countdown timer.
 Research on social media and cats shows that content related to cats seems to gain much more online attraction.
 The common explanation is that cats are related to positive emotions, even at the level of digital therapy and stress relief.
 It's always good to try.

 People like to share information they think will interest or benefit others.
 Infographics that provide a new way to look at the event's topic, as well as new ideas, the visual design of statistics, and numbers related to the event or behind the scene image, can all work well as a post to motivate sharing and spread the word about your event.